epam/ai-dial/docs/Deployment/OpenAI Model Deployment.md

 ### Add Model to AI DIAL Core Config

-Add you model with its parameters in the `models` section.
+Add your model with its parameters in the `models` section.

-> Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.
+> Refer to [AI DIAL Core Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.

-> Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.
+> Refer to [Configure core config](./configuration.md#core-parameters) to view the configuration of AI DIAL core parameters in the helm-based installation.

-### Configure Adapter
+### Configure AI DIAL Adapter

 To work with models, we use applications called Adapters.
 You can configure OpenAI Adapter via [environment variables](https://github.com/epam/ai-dial-adapter-openai#environment-variables).